samyilin/dotfiles/README.md

 3. Zsh or fish.

 4. Emacs.
 It deserves its own config repo.
+Someday?

 5. Neovim.
-Maybe one day when we can have neovim without vimscript at all.
+I have a tiny install script for neovim here if you want to give it a shot, though.
+NOT TESTED AT THE MOMENT.

 6. IDEs/Full programming environment setup?

    Try IntelliJ suite or VSCode if that tickles your fancy.
 Or even Visual Studio.
-Usually your workplace will have a preference, weak or strong.
+Usually your workplace will have a preference.

    My opinion on which IDE/editor to use?